 Injuries as a result of large truck crashes can be particularly serious because these large motor vehicles are so heavy and powerful.
 The damage they do to the cars, people, and objects they hit is often extremely severe.
 In addition, trucks are often owned by companies or corporations that have sophisticated insurance and legal representation to protect them.

 You should not be in pain after an accident, working to heal and recover, while worrying about fighting off these large, powerful institutions.
 Bring a lion to the fight, and let Ryan Thompson’s fierce team battle on your behalf.
 That way you can focus on the important things: your health, your family, and your life after the accident.

 Call (844) 308-8180

-The statute of limitations for personal injury cases in Texas is two years, so if you have been injured in a semi-trailer accident, consult with an experienced personal injury attorney.
+The statute of limitations for personal injury cases in Texas is two years, so if you have been injured in a semi-trailer accident, consult with a personal injury attorney experienced in handling semi accidents.
 The sooner you know your options, the sooner you are on the path to recovery and your deserved compensation.
 Call the fours right away for assistance with your injury and claim: (214) 444-4444, (817) 444-4444, (972) 444-4444, or (469) 444-4444.
 Wherever you are in DFW, just dial 444-4444.
 THE FOURS are here 4 you!

-If you found this article helpful, you might also like:
+If you found this article on semi accidents helpful, you might also like: